Franklyc/Transcript-companion/README.md

 * **Real-time Streaming:** View LLM responses in real-time as they are generated, providing immediate feedback and a dynamic interaction with the model.
 * **Clipboard Integration:** Easily copy the processed transcript content to the clipboard for use in other applications.
 * **Bilingual Support (Chinese/English):** The GUI now supports both Chinese and English.
 You can switch between languages within the application.
 * **Dark Mode:** Toggle between light and dark themes for comfortable viewing in different lighting conditions.
-Use the moon/sun icon in the top-right corner to switch themes.
+Use the moon/sun icon in the sidebar to switch themes.

 ## Requirements